tc-seiko/tc-seiko.github.io/_posts/2019-04-21-starting-a-business-with-a-cofounder.md

 If both founders think they're done with the business, it's easy: just split the assets of the company at the profit split 50%/50% (subject to any liquidation preference if someone put in more cash than the other).

 But if only one person wants out, you should decide how you want to handle it.
+If the company or the other founder has the cash, the exiting founder can just be bought out at a fair valuation.
+If there is not enough cash on hand, the situation is a little tricky, but one common approach is to convert the exiting founder's equity into debt or a debt-like security that is paid back over time.

 In summary, decisions on **economics** and **control** are important to make early on in the company's life.
 When the time is right,[^2] a lawyer can assist with more detailed decision-making and you will form a legal entity.
 Until then, having made these key decisions will give you and your partner peace of mind that there is a framework for the **economics** and **control** of the company.